openvinotoolkit/model_server/docs/vehicles_analysis_dag.md

 36 Type: car Color: red
 ```

-With additional parameter `--vehicle_images_save_path` the client script saves all detected vehicle images to jpeg files into directory path to confirm
+With additional parameter `--vehicle_images_save_path`, the client script saves all detected vehicle images to jpeg files into directory path to confirm
 if the image was analyzed correctly.